potamides/AutomaTikZ/README.md

 [arXiv](https://arxiv.org), as the [arXiv non-exclusive license](https://arxiv.org/licenses/nonexclusive-distrib/1.0/license.html) does not permit redistribution.
-We do, however, release our [dataset creation scripts](dataset) and encourage anyone to recreate the full version of DaTi*k*Z themselves.
+We do, however, release our [dataset creation scripts](https://github.com/potamides/DaTikZ) and encourage anyone to recreate the full version of DaTi*k*Z themselves.

 ## Acknowledgments
 The implementation of our CLiMA model is largely based on